Sheet Pan Layerless Lasagna

 - Preheat the oven to 425 degrees F. Oil a straight sided 12 x 17-inch baking sheet with 1 tablespoon olive oil.
 Set aside.

-- Heat a medium skillet over medium heat.
-Add 1 tablespoon oil, the garlic and pepper flakes to the hot pan.
+Heat a medium skillet over medium heat.
+Add 1 tablespoon oil along with the garlic and pepper flakes to the hot pan.
 Cook, stirring often until fragrant, about 1 minute.
 Add the spinach and the salt and cook, stirring often, until the spinach is almost completely wilted, another minute.
 Remove the spinach mixture to a strainer and press firmly to remove any excess liquid.
-Add the spinach to a medium bowl.
+Place the spinach in a medium bowl.
 Using a pair of kitchen scissors, slice up the spinach into chopped pieces.
 Add the ricotta cheese and stir to combine.
 Set aside.